-Risk Potential Risk Possible Cause Environmental Likelihood Basis of Likelihood Consequence Basis of Consequence Risk Score ID Effect Rating Rating (Consequence x Likelihood) Traffic be affected' should a Management not As such, it can be vehicular collision occur, implemented determined that there is with 'no fatalities and some 'opportunity, small number of minor reason or means' for a injuries with first aid vehicle collision to treatment.' occur on site, 'at some time.'
-An unlikely risk is therefore predicted.
+Dist Detential Diele Descible Cours Environmental I the Discount Decis of Library 0 Going of Company Diala Casara Risk Potential Risk Possible Cause Environmental Likelihood Basis of Likelihood Basis of Consequence Risk Score ID Effect Rating Rating 1/2 (Consequence \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ x Likelihood) Traffic some 'opportunity, with 'no fatalities and Management not reason or means' for a small number of minor implemented vehicle collision to injuries with first aid occur on site, 'at some treatment.'
+25 time.'
+An unlikely risk is X therefore predicted.
 0 Contamination Fuel spillage during Damage to, or 2 As outlined in Chapter 2 The risk of a fuel spillage 4 delivery to site. depletion of aquatic 2: Project Description or impact on surrounding habitats and and Appendix 2.1 drainage during the Failure of fuel species Construction operational phase will storage tank or Environmental result in a limited tanks in plant and Release of Management Plan, consequence in that machinery and suspended solids to fuel will be stored on- there would be 'a limited vehicles. surface site but in a bunded number of people watercourses and area to ensure affected' with 'localised Drainage and could result in an containment and effects of short duration' seepage water increase in the prevent spillages of through the use of resulting from suspended fuel.
-No fuels, bunded containment infrastructure sediment load, chemicals or solvents areas during operation. removal. resulting in
+No fuels, bunded containment infrastructure sediment load, chemicals or solvents areas during operation. removal. resulting in will be stored outside of Erosion of increased turbidity the confines of the Site.
+Contamination of sediment from site which in turn could environment (e.g., drainage channels. affect the water